biocore/emp/protocols/MetabolomicsLC.md

 ## Metabolomics protocols (LC-MS)

+The LC-MS-based metabolomics experiments were designed to extract and detect a large spectrum of middle polarity metabolites due to the fact that:

+	- The extractions were carried out with 7/3 MeOH/H2O.
+	- Solid phase extraction (SPE) was performed with a mixed polarity stationary phase.
+	- The LC was performed in reversed-phase with a C18 stationary phase column.

+It is understood that, while LC-MS based metabolomics is a sensitive method, it is NOT a universal detection method and thus is highly compositional.
+In the present protocol, metabolites are detected only if:

+	- the metabolites are soluble in the extraction can be detected.
+	- the metabolites were recovered from the SPE process.
+	- the metabolites are eluting over C18-based column chromatography.
+	- the metabolites can be ionised in a electrospray ionisation source in positive ionisation mode.
+	- the ions formed are above the limit of detection of the intrument.
+	- the ions are annotated only if a fragmentation spectrum (MS/MS) is collected.

 ### Sample preparation

 The samples were prepared by Melissa Esposito, Kevin Ngoc, Fernando Vargas, and Louis Felix Nothias (nothias@ucsd.edu) from the [Dorrestein Lab at University of California San Diego](https://dorresteinlab.ucsd.edu/).